marchage/tarotmoji/README.md

 Start the app.
 Now you have 3 options:

 * Card of the Day - view the/a Card of the Day by clicking on the square in the bottom button bar.
 This card is kept the same for a day (which I translated to "until the end of this hour")
 * Card Explanations - view the explanations of cards by clicking on the list (three lines) icon.
-Here you can swip up/down + click on any of the [Major Arcana](https://en.wikipedia.org/wiki/Tarot#Tarot_decks_in_occult_usage) cards to view there up or down meaning.
+Here you can swipe up/down + click on any of the [Major Arcana](https://en.wikipedia.org/wiki/Tarot#Tarot_decks_in_occult_usage) cards to view there up or down meaning.
 * My Reading - view the/a past, present, future reading by pressing the third icon on the bottom button bar.
 Within the latter you start on "Present" but can swipe back to "Past" and forth to "Future".
 Doing so has a point cost.
 When there are 0 points left the entire reading is updated with new cards. the reading is also updated when when it expires.
 I translated this to "until the end of this minute".

 _For more examples, please refer to the [~~Documentation~~](https://example.com) [wikipedia](https://en.wikipedia.org/wiki/Tarot)_